Establishing a certificated playgroup

 Playgroups are the only ECE service that are certificated rather than licensed.
 This means that there are fewer regulatory requirements that need to be met.

 To receive funding and support from the Ministry of Education, playgroups are required to be certificated.
 Certification is optional and it is possible for playgroups to operate without a certificate.
-However, if a playgroup is not certificated it will not receive funding and support from the Ministry of Education even though it must operate within the definition of a playgroup in the Education Act 1989.
+However, if a playgroup is not certificated it will not receive funding and support from the Ministry of Education even though it must operate within the definition of a playgroup in the Education and Training Act 2020.

 So, what is the difference between a playgroup and other ECE options such as early childhood education and care centres, playcentres and kindergartens?